|Available asset types||Stocks, Options, ETFs, Cryptocurrency|

 - Core automation and production.
 Focused on the development and construction of robots and automated processes.

 - Robot technology.
 Specialize in specific segments of the robot market, like vision systems, sensors and video compression.

 - Industrial software.
 Develop industrial software solutions that enable automated robotic processes.

 - Robotic integration.
 Use robotics to enhance their product offerings, like domestic appliances, farming equipment and aircraft systems.

 The robotics industry is growing in the US and internationally.
-Investors can select from stocks traded directly on US exchanges or purchase over-the-counter shares from international companies.
+Investors can invest online, by selecting from stocks traded directly on US exchanges or purchasing over-the-counter shares from international companies.